drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-05-in-scripts-we-trust.md

 ```

 I also want the ability to put the canvas element inside a parent, and I want to be able to set the defer flag to ensure load order.
-So final syntax will be:
+So the final syntax will be:

 ```markdown
 $ script.js $
 $ script.js canvas=parent $
 $ script.js canvas=parent defer
 ```
-In order to get this going, we need to create an extension to MarkedJS that handles this syntax.
+To get this going, we need to create an extension to MarkedJS that handles this syntax.
 Extensions to MarkedJS are pretty simple to build.
 They follow this template:

 ```javascript
 const name = {